PLEASE NOTE THAT THE INFORMATION BELOW REFERS TO OUR 2018 EVENT AND IS RETAINED HERE FOR INFORMATION ONLY. .

-This year’s Imberbus event was held on Saturday 18th August and partly as a result of a television programme broadcast a few months ago, visitors came from far and wide to ride on a Routemaster bus across the Salisbury Plain to the lost village of Imber and beyond.
+Last year’s Imberbus event was held on Saturday 18th August 2018 and partly as a result of a television programme broadcast earlier in the year, visitors came from far and wide to ride on a Routemaster bus across the Salisbury Plain to the lost village of Imber and beyond.

 - Departures approximately every 15 minutes from Warminster Station to Imber from 9.30am onwards;